 Our workforces have changed beyond recognition in recent times and the change continues.
 The days of cubicles and supervisors pacing the office are all but gone and today’s teams are a more complex mix of flexible locations, work days and even time zones.
-Today your organisation might have one or many of these team types. (oh and spoiler alert if your business doesn’t right now I’d bet it might well in the not to distant future!)
+Today your organisation might have one or many of these team types.
+(Oh, spoiler alert, if your business doesn’t right now I’d bet it might well in the not too distant future!)

 Remote Teams and flexible working

-- Fully remote – all working from home or individual co-working spaces
+- Fully remote – all working from home or fragmented co-working spaces.

 - Blended remote – some team members who work in a co-located office and some who work remote.

 - Blend of onsite and remote workers – mainly office based with some work from home.